Cowboy Carter: Album release

 On March 27, Beyoncé posted a graphic to Instagram of the album's tracklist inspired by vintage posters from the Chitlin' Circuit era.
-It revealed collaborations with Dolly Parton and Willie Nelson, as well as a cover of the former's "Jolene", and "The Linda Martell Show".
+It revealed collaborations with Dolly Parton and Willie Nelson, as well as a cover of Parton's "Jolene" and the song "The Linda Martell Show".
 The latter song references Linda Martell, the first Black woman to achieve commercial success in the country genre.

-The CD release comes in four variants, each with a different rear cover depicting Beyoncé.
+The CD release was issued in four variants, each with a different rear cover depicting Beyoncé.
 It was released in Japan on March 29 and on April 12 in Europe.
 After the album's release, fans reported that their pre-ordered physical vinyl and CD copies were missing numerous tracks, with some asking for refunds.

 Levi's campaign

 The American clothing company Levi Strauss & Co. saw an opportunity to better market their brand to a female audience after their product inspired the Cowboy Carter track "Levii's Jeans".
 On September 30, 2024, the brand announced a global campaign with Beyoncé titled "Reiimagine" that stretched to August 2025.
 It was based on women's history with the brand and split into four reimagined historical Levi's commercials as "chapters", the first being of the company's 1985 "Laundrette" television spot, the second being 1991's "Pool Hall," the third being 1988's "Refrigerator" and the fourth being a compilation of all three entitled "The Denim Cowboy."
 It renamed the chapters to "The Ice", "The Heat", and "The Smoke", and had additional footage of Beyoncé entering "Laundrette" on a horse and exiting "Pool Hall" on a motorcycle.

-Levi's described the partnership as "the biggest one [they've] ever done," and used Beyoncé's impact to help bring in a boost to $2 billion in sales.
+Levi's described the partnership as "the biggest one [they've] ever done," and used Beyoncé's impact to help boost sales to $2 billion.
 The first commercial starring Beyoncé amassed 2.4 billion impressions in under a month.
 As of August 2025, three of the looks featured in the second "chapter" rank as Levi's top sellers in Europe.

 Live performances

 On November 17, 2024, it was revealed that Beyoncé would perform a Cowboy Carter medley as a halftime show of the National Football League (NFL) match game between the Houston Texans and the Baltimore Ravens during Christmas Day, with the event being available on Netflix.
 After the broadcast performance, Beyoncé tweeted a short video clip with the caption "Look at that horse" and a stated date for January 14, 2025, within the visualizer, which led to speculations about a promotional concert tour for the album.
-Nevertheless, the Cowboy Carter Tour was officially announced on the late night of February 1, 2025, while 22 initial dates across the U.S., England and France were revealed on February 2.
+Nevertheless, the Cowboy Carter Tour was officially announced on the late night of February 1, 2025, while 22 initial dates across the US, England and France were revealed on February 2.